lorsim/date_range_picker/README.md

 ## Setup Instructions

-To get the Custom Date Range Picker component running, follow these steps:
+To get the Date Range Picker component running, follow these steps:

 1. Ensure you have Node.js (version 14 or later) and npm installed on your system.